Evangelicals are on the precarious road that leads to Republican US support for Ukraine

 Mark Sergeyev is a displaced person who was displaced from Melitopol, which was occupied by Russia in the southeast Zaporizhzhia Oblast of Ukraine.
 He is one of many evangelicals who have been brought to the U.S. over the past few months.
 In July, he decided to take a break from his volunteer work as a chaplain in the front line to travel to Washington.

-He brought a message to Congress: Russia’s full scale invasion is a spiritual against Ukraine and Western civilisation.
+He brought a message to Congress: Russia’s full scale invasion is a spiritual war against Ukraine and Western civilisation.

 In his testimony to lawmakers, Sergeyev stated, “I am a fifth generation evangelical Christian.
 My parents were always evangelical Christians, and they have been persecuted.”

-“Russians make a weapon out of religion and they want to make my dad use his role as spiritual leader to praise the invasion,” he said, recalling a chaotic scene that took place outside his church at the beginning of 2022, when Russian soldiers had threatened his father to record a video saying Melitopol was Russian territory in front of the Church.
+“Russians make a weapon out of religion and they want to make my dad use his role as spiritual leader to praise the invasion,” he said, recalling a chaotic scene that took place outside his church at the beginning of 2022, when soldiers had threatened his father to record a video saying Melitopol was Russian territory in front of the Church.

 Sergeyev’s testimony has historical overtones.
 From the killing of Ukrainian Protestants by Russians in Slovyansk in 2014, when Russia launched its initial invasion of Ukraine’s eastern Donbas Region, to the destruction 600 houses of worship during the first two-and-a-half years of the full scale invasion.